jkunimune/Calculator/README.md

 ## Features
 _Math-Assist_ comes equipped with any and all capabilities you could ever want (within reason), regardless of whether you are a mere layman or a PhD.
 Features include:
-  - simplifying expressions
+  - simplifying expressions*
-  - storing variables
+  - storing multiple variables
-  - plotting in up to 4 dimensions
+  - plotting in up to 4 dimensions*
-  - solving systems of equations
+  - solving systems of equations*
-  - differentiation
+  - differentiation*
-  - unit conversions
+  - unit conversions*
-  - and much more!
+  - and much more!*

+*these features may not yet exist

 ## Premise
 You may ask yourself, why make such a big fuss over a calculator app?
 Plenty of those already exist!
 What makes yours different?